Rumidom/ugif/README.md

 ## Displaying Animated Gif from ram
-if 'useram' is enabled ugif will load the gif file decompress it and save the decompressed frame data on the gif object, the decompression will only happen once and after that the frames will be displayed from ram.
+if 'useram' is enabled ugif will load the gif file decompress it and save the decompressed frame data on the gif object, the decompression will happen once and after that the frames will be displayed from ram.
 ```python
 def drawToScreen_PixelbyPixel(x,y,color):
     oled.pixel(x, y,color)